 FURTHER RECOGNISING that Article 6(2) of the Agreement provides that the Meeting of the Parties, 'in determining criteria for participation in fishing, including allocation of total allowable catch or total level of fishing effort, the Contracting Parties shall take into account, inter alia, international principles such as those contained in the 1995 Agreement’.

+ACKNOWLEDGING that Article 10(b) of the 1995 Agreement provides that one of the functions of regional fisheries management organisations is for States to ‘agree, as appropriate, on participatory rights such as allocations of allowable catch or levels of fishing effort’.

 NOTING that Article 6(3) of the Agreement provides that Contracting Parties, in determining criteria for participation in fishing, including associated catch or effort allocations, may designate annual quota allocations or fishing effort limitations for Contracting Parties, allocate catch quantities for exploration and scientific research, and set aside fishing opportunities for non-Contracting Parties to this Agreement, if necessary.